b3nk4n/ionic-faq-app/README.md

 ### Getting started

+First, create an `.env` file in the root folder and set the appropriate `REACT_APP_FIREBASE_API_KEY` from the Firebase console.

-To run the app in your web browser, simply run the following command in your terminal:
+Next, to run the app in your web browser, simply run the following command in your terminal:

 ```
 ionic serve